beego/beedoc/en-US/install/bee.md

 ### Command bale

-This command is currently only available to developer team.
+This command is currently only available to the developer team.
 It's mainly used for compressing all the static files in to a single binary file.
 So we don't need to carry  static files including js, css, images and views when publish the project.
-Those files will be self-extracting with non-overwrite when program starts.
+Those files will be self-extracting with non-overwrite when the program starts.

 ## Bee tool configuration

 You may notice that there is a file named `bee.json` in bee tool source code folder, this file is the configuration file of beego.
 The full features haven't been done yet, but there are some options you'd like to use for now:

 - `"version": 0`: version of file, for checking incompatible format version.
-- `"go_install": false`: if you use full import path like `github.com/user/repo/subpkg`, then you can enable this opetion to run `go install` and speed up you build processes.
+- `"go_install": false`: if you use a full import path like `github.com/user/repo/subpkg`, then you can enable this option to run `go install` and speed up you build processes.
 - `"watch_ext": []`: add other file extensions to watch(only watch `.go` files by default).
 For example, `.ini`, `.conf`, etc.
-- `"dir_structure":{}`: if your folders' name are not same as MVC classic name, you can use this option use change them.
+- `"dir_structure":{}`: if your folder names are not the same as MVC classic namea, you can use this option to change them.
 - `"cmd_args": []`: add command arguments for every start.
 - `"envs": []`: setting environment variables for every start.